rknell/alfred/tool/templates/README.md

 # Alfred

-A performant, express like server framework with a few bonuses that make life even easier.
+A performant, expressjs like server framework thats easy to use and has all the bits in one place.

 [![Build Status](https://travis-ci.org/rknell/alfred.svg?branch=master)](https://travis-ci.org/rknell/alfred)